yellobyte/Swiss-Style-Doorbell/README.md

-# Swiss-Style-Doorbell
+# Unique Doorbell in Swiss Style
-A unique and extraordinary doorbell in typical swiss style.
+A funny and extraordinary version of a normal doorbell.
+Here in typical swiss style useing an old swiss post car horn.

+## Description